Pressure on Met to ban ‘provocative’ Armistice Day pro-Palestine march

 “However, we emphasise that they had and have a responsibility to withstand that pressure and act to uphold democratic freedoms.”

-The Festival of Remembrance at the Royal Albert Hall, which is usually attended by members of the royal family, will take place on Saturday, with a two-minute silence at 11am.
+The Festival of Remembrance at the Royal Albert Hall, which will be attended by the King and Queen along with other members of the royal family, will take place on Saturday, with a two-minute silence at 11am.

 Remembrance Sunday events will take place at the Cenotaph in Westminster the following day.